-6 Likely economic impact of climate change on the coconut industry
+Likely economic impact of climate change on the coconut industry

-The yield changes due to each adaptation practice described under scenarios 2 to 11 were estimated with respect to the predicted yield under current adaptation measures (or scenario 1).
+The yield changes due to each adaptation practice described under scenarios 2 to 11 were estimated with respect to the yield under climate change without adaptation (or scenario 1).
 Therefore, these yield estimates are net yield changes that offset the yield loss due to climate change and add some extra yield.
-However, yield changes per se are not the inputs required by the economic model (the K shift).
+However yield changes per se are not the inputs required by the economic model (the K shift).
 A shift in supply is equivalent to a productivity change which affects the cost of production of coconut.
 Therefore, the supply price of coconut changes depending on the size and direction of the supply shift, and depends on the relative magnitudes of the supply and demand elasticities.
 Figure 5 shows the expected direction of the supply shifts under each scenario.
+The equilibrium supply is denoted by $S_0$ and the other notations are related to some of the scenarios specified in Table 5.